PatrikBacko/Rubiks_cube_solver/README.md

 - `type Face = (color, color, color, color, color, color, color, color, color)`
     - type which consists of 9 colors
 - `data Color = W | R | G | B | Y | O`
-    - data structure which represents color tile in a face
+    - data structure which represents color of a tile in a face
-    - Can be one of 6 possible colors in a Rubik's cube: Red, Green, Blue, Yellow, Orange, White
+    - Can be one of 6 possible colors: Red, Green, Blue, Yellow, Orange, White

 (